markhm/sharepoint-treebrowser/README.md

 ## Preparing data
 Prepare metadata you would like to visualise as follows:
-  1. Create a custom view in the library where all (relevant) columns are selected
+  1. Create a custom view in the SharePoint library where all (relevant) columns are selected
   2. Export the metadata to Excel and save as xlsx.
   3. Open the xlsx in Excel and Save as xls.
   4. Drop the xls file in a subdirectory called 'data'

 ## Download and run
-The SharePoint TreeBrowser is available as fat jar via:@@.
-Currently, versions are
+The SharePoint TreeBrowser is available as fat jar via:@@, currently versioned by date.